Alan Ford (comics): Main characters

+Number One

-Number OneNumber One (real name unknown) is the leader of the TNT.
+Number One (real name unknown) is the leader of the TNT.
 He uses a wheelchair, has a long beard and a bald scalp.
 Running gag in the series is his age: he claims to be alive well even from the Neanderthal era and to meet various characters from history, such as Nero, Homer and Maximilien Robespierre.
 He has a habit of telling stories of his past to his agents, who all fall asleep in the end, causing him to angrily wake them up by brandishing his stick.

 He is a major underworld figure, well connected within the NYPD and the United States Army: he is known to have a black book which allegedly contains the secrets and past of every character he met in the comics, which he uses to blackmail them into obedience.
 His TNT group is used as a private agency for his contacts, and always requests large amounts of money for the job.
 He is extremely greedy and stingy: when Bob Rock requested the TNT's motto to be "All for one, one for all", he cleverly requested the letter O in the first word to be capitalized, leading to be "All for One, one for all"; in context, he gets to keep all the money for himself, while all TNT agents get only a single dollar for the mission.
 Despite having a huge personal wealth, he never spends any of it.
 He operates from a dilapidated flower shop in Brooklyn in which TNT agents reside, while his hideout is in a storage room in the New York subway, which is kept secret to all but TNT agents.